Dream Keepers Park

 Cultural Significance

-The park has special significance for Tulsa's Native American community and hosts numerous Indigenous cultural celebrations.
-It represents the city's recognition and honoring of its Native American heritage and provides a space for cultural expression and education.
+The park holds a special place in the hearts of Tulsa's Native American community and regularly hosts Indigenous cultural celebrations.
+It reflects the city's acknowledgment of its Native American heritage and provides a space for cultural expression and learning.

 Exciting Future Developments

-In October 2024, city officials announced a $9 million revitalization plan for Dream Keepers Park.
-The proposed upgrades include a new children's play area, a one-mile loop trail, a hardscaped plaza stage, and new signage.
+Change is on the horizon for Dream Keepers Park.
+In October 2024, city officials unveiled a $9 million revitalization plan that promises to transform the space.
+The upcoming changes include a new children's play area, a one-mile loop trail for walkers and joggers, a hardscaped plaza stage for performances, and improved signage throughout.

-The plan also incorporates tribal gardens representing the Cherokee Nation, Osage Nation, and Muscogee (Creek) Nation, reflecting the area's Native American heritage.
-Additionally, the renovation will feature a display of flags from the 39 tribal nations of Oklahoma around the veterans' monument.
+Perhaps most notably, the renovation will incorporate tribal gardens representing the Cherokee Nation, Osage Nation, and Muscogee (Creek) Nation - a thoughtful nod to the area's Native American roots.
+The plan also includes displaying flags from all 39 tribal nations of Oklahoma around the veterans' monument.

 All Features & Facilities